labi3285/QXCycleViewDemo/README.md

 Created with three imageViews, staying one by one, swiping leads to the exchange order and data reloading.

-You can create it usuing basic init method:
+You can create it using basic init method:
 ```objc

     QXCycleView *cycleView = [[QXCycleView alloc] init];